 The length is determined when the golfer is in a comfortable & proper posture, defined as having a good eye & hand position and comfortable body set-up.
 Golfers generally force-fit their posture to the length of a putter that looks good to them.
-Use the Mitchell® Putter Ruler to measure the length of the golfer’s current putter.
+To get the most accurate measurement, use the Mitchell® Putter Ruler to measure the length of the golfer’s current putter.

 Why is the lie and loft angles of a putter head important to every golfer?
 They both influence the roll and direction of the golf ball.

 The loft of the putter will determine when the ball starts to roll.
-The ball is actually airborne after leaving the putter face.
+The ball becomes airborne after leaving the putter face.
 The ball will be in the air too long if the putter has too much loft.
 The golf ball will skid and bounce on the putting surface for several inches before it starts a true roll.
-This greatly affects the distance the ball travels and influences how the ball reacts to the break.
+This dramatically affects the distance the ball travels and influences how the ball reacts to the break.
 Too little loft and the ball will start bouncing severely before it rolls.
-The ideal loft minimizes the distance the ball is in the air and reduces likelihood of it going off line.
+Using the Mitchell® TourGAUGE® Putter Machine to adjust the putter to the ideal loft helps you minimize the distance the ball is in the air and reduces the likelihood of it going offline.

 A properly fitted putter is very important, especially when you think of it this way: If it is necessary to have correctly fitted irons, hybrids and metal woods, which represents 57% of your score for 13 clubs, imagine not having the proper loft and lie on one club that represents 43% of your shots.